Cohomology of smooth toric varieties: naturality: Algebras, coalgebras and bar constructions

 \section{Algebras, coalgebras and bar constructions}

 Throughout this paper, we work over a principal ideal domain~\(\kk\).
 We refer to~\cite[Sec.~2]{Franz:gersten} for our sign conventions as well as for the definitions of coaugmented differential graded coalgebras (dgcs), augmented differential graded algebras (dgas) and bar constructions of the latter.
-We write~\(\BBone=\iota(1)\in\BB A\) for the unit of the bar construction of an augmented dga~\(A\) with the canonical coaugmentation~\(\iota\colon\kk\to\BB A\).
+We write~\(\BBone=\iota(1)\in\BB A\) for the unit of the bar construction of an augmented dga~\(A\) with the canonical coaugmentation~\(\iota\colon\kk\to\BB A\) and \(t_{A}\colon \BB A\to A\) for the canonical twisting cochain.

 We recall from~\cite[\S 1.11]{Munkholm:1974} the definitions of algebra and coalgebra homotopies.
 Let \(f\),~\(g\colon A\to B\) be morphisms of augmented dgas.
 An \newterm{algebra homotopy} from~\(f\) to~\(g\) is a map~\(h\colon A\to B\) such that